 I also don’t think it’s a coincidence that the hobby experienced a boom in the 1980s, after Fleer and Donruss established themselves as viable competitors.
 Most people I knew didn’t try to complete all three sets every year, but we enjoyed chasing cards of our favorite players from three different manufacturers.

 Altogether, there were 67 variations in the 1981 Fleer set.
 Besides the errors, Fleer introduced a few other variations, and Fleer didn’t correct every error.
 This makes it a bit more interesting and challenging to collect than, say, 1985 Topps, where you can just plunk down $35 and walk away with a set.

 You can start out by buying a complete set, which will run you around $15.
 Then you can spend time chasing down the 34 variations you don’t have, chasing higher-grade cards, or whatever you find fun.

 Prominent 1981 Fleer rookie cards

-The 1981 Fleer set contains plenty of Hall of Famers, but no rookie Hall of Famers.
-The most prominent rookie cards in the set are Fernando Valenzuela (misspelled “Fernand”), Harold Baines, and Kirk Gibson.
+The 1981 Fleer set contains plenty of Hall of Famers, but the only rookie Hall of Famer was Harold Baines.
+Other prominent rookie cards in the set are Fernando Valenzuela (misspelled “Fernand”) and Kirk Gibson.

-Valenzuela was perhaps the best pitcher in the game from 1981-1986 when overuse caught up with him.
+Valenzuela was perhaps the best pitcher in the game from 1981-1986 when overuse caught up with him and derailed his Hall of Fame case.
 He was still a useful pitcher for 10 more years but makes one wonder what might have been.

 Harold Baines had a reputation as one of the game’s most underrated players.
 He was a below-average right fielder but a dangerous hitter.